UCL-COMP0016-2020-Team-39/UCL-COMP0016-2020-Team-39.github.io/about.markdown

     - Where there is internet access, this may only be used for interfacing with external RESTful APIs containing no personally identifiable information to ensure compliancy with data protection law
 - **a plugin system** allowing system administrators to install additional **AskBob** 'skills' as plugins
     - **AskBob** should primarily serve as a framework for other developers' plugins that tailor the voice assistant to their own specific use cases.
-- **an accessible index of voice skills** currently installed and available for use through the plugin system
+- **an accessible index of voice assistant skills** currently installed and available for use through the plugin system

 ## Should have
 - **a configuration generator responsive web-app** that allows administrators to more easily generate plugin configuration files required for the creation of new **AskBob** skills plugins